x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 # View members of a dynamic distribution group in Exchange Online

-Dynamic distribution groups are distribution groups whose membership is based on specific recipient filters rather than a defined set of recipients.
-Microsoft Exchange provides precanned filters to make it easier to create recipient filters for dynamic distribution groups.
-A precanned filter is a commonly used filter that you can use to meet a variety of recipient-filtering criteria.
-You can specify the recipient types you want to include in a dynamic distribution group.
-Additionally, you can also specify a list of conditions that the recipients must meet.
-You can use Exchange Online PowerShell to preview the list of recipients for a dynamic distribution group that uses precanned filters.
+Dynamic distribution groups are distribution groups whose membership is periodically calculated based on specific recipient properties that are used as filters (precanned filters for custom filters).
+For more information, see [Manage dynamic distribution groups](manage-dynamic-distribution-groups.md).

+You can use Exchange Online PowerShell to view the list of recipients for a dynamic distribution group.
+You can't view members of a dynamic distribution in the Exchange admin center (EAC).

 ## What do you need to know before you begin?